 Famous for its mix of stunning surf beaches, picturesque pastoral land, dramatic ridgelines, cosmopolitan people and inspirational creative vibe, people have always been drawn to the most easterly point of Australia.
 There is a great variety of things to do.
 Visit the lighthouse at the beautiful Wategos Beach.
 There's ultralight flights and sea kayaking out with the dolphins.
 You can take a surfing lesson, parachute out of a plane, horse ride, bike ride, snorkel, scuba dive, play a round of golf and much more!

+Cairns is the fourth most popular tourist destination in Australia.
+The area is brimming with a multitude of attractions that are popular amongst visitors from the world over.
 Its tropical climate and proximity to the Great Barrier Reef and the Wet Tropics World Heritage Rainforest Area, make Cairns a popular travel destination for many tourists.

 Activities in the region include golf, white water rafting, snorkelling, diving and hiking.